 This section explains how the game determines whether an attempted Pokémon capture will be successful in the third- and fourth-generation games.
 For the R/B/Y algorithm (which is completely different), look here.
 For the G/S/C version (which is slightly less completely different, but makes up for it by being ridiculously buggy), check here.
 For the fifth generation, you want this page.
-For the sixth generation, you want this one.
+For the sixth and seventh generations, you want this one.
+For the eighth generation, you want this one.
 If you're not interested in how it works and just want to calculate your chances of capturing a Pokémon, use the catch rate calculator.

 The Pokémon games prior to the fifth generation only work with integers.
 In practice, this essentially means that they round all numbers down, including at every intermediate step in a calculation.
 This will not be specifically included in the mathematical formulas on this page, but whenever you perform any action within a particular formula that results in a non-integer, you should round it down before performing the next action in the formula if you want to get a perfect result.

 The Catch Rate Formula